By Silvia San Miguel (Surya). Reposted here with the authors’ permission.

 I encourage you to give your attention to these warning signs and take action before serious health damage occurs.Continued in De-Stressing 102.

-Silvia San Miguel (Surya) is an educator and a certified Sivananda Yoga teacher who knew Swami Vishnudevananda during the last five years of his life.
-She has years of diversified teaching experience at Sivananda ashrams worldwide and at her own yoga studio in Mallorca, Spain.
+Silvia San Miguel (Surya) is an educator and a certified Sivananda Yoga teacher who studied with Swami Vishnudevananda.
+She integrates her studies of other wisdom traditions with yoga while teaching at Sivananda ashrams in Canada, India, and the Bahamas and in private venues in Montreal and Spain.

 Develop a yogic lifestyle that suits your daily schedule and transform your outlook on work, family, and life in general.

 A series of workshops that explore the challenges and the blessings of aging and the basics of Ayurveda.